Submissions

 Author Guidelines

-Manuscript USEP Journal Template
+SPJRD Manuscript Journal Template

-The SPJRD Manuscript Formating
+The SPJRD Manuscript Formatting

-The Journal accepts Articles, Reports and Book Reviews, described as follows:
+The Journal accepts Articles, Reports, and Book Reviews , described as follows:

 1. Articles